lathamlm/city-bike-challenge/README.md

 # city-bike-challenge
 Module 18 Challenge

+This challenge may be viewed by opening the 'City Bike Data' file attached in this repository or by clicking on the link shown below.
+This analysis looks at bike station data in New York City and Jersey City from August 2022 to July 2023.
 ___________________________________________________________________

 ## INCLUDED IN THIS REPOSITORY:

 - Resources folder containing an Images folder with screenshots from Tableau project
+- City Bike Data - Tableau File containing Tableau workbook
 - cleaning.ipynb - Jupyter Notebook file containing cleaning steps

 ___________________________________________________________________